Therapy that feels

 Get To Know Me

-I’m Michaela, a Licensed Professional Counselor in Colorado, and I work with women who are used to holding it all together, even when it’s heavy.
+I’m Michaela Zoppa, a Licensed Professional Counselor in Colorado, and I work with women who are used to holding it all together, even when everything feels like it's too much.

-As a Christian, my faith influences the way I view healing, hope, and the inherent worth of every person.
+As a Christian, my faith gives me a deep sense of hope and shapes the way I see the worth and resilience in every person.
 While I never impose my beliefs, I also understand how important it can be to have a therapist who “gets it” when it comes to your values and beliefs.
-If your faith is part of your story, I’m here to honor and support that.
+If you’d like to incorporate your faith into therapy, I welcome that.
+And if you don’t, I will honor and respect your story exactly as it is.

 Outside of therapy, you’ll likely find me hiking with my husband and our dog, savoring a slow morning with coffee and a good book, or cooking something delicious.